oasislabs/oasis-rs/docs/rpc_format.md

 A note on defined types: you can only expose types in an RPC interface that were (transitively) also defined in an RPC interface.
 This is to say that you can't just return a type from a crate--even if it's serializable.
 This is because non-*your preferred language* clients and services aren't able to pull down libraries written in other languages.
-The quick solution is to re-define the type in your own interface, but if you find this annoying, you should file an issue, so that we know to work on automating this step.
+The quick solution is to re-define the type in your own interface, but if you find this annoying, please upvote [oasislabs/oasis-rs#213](https://github.com/oasislabs/oasis-rs/issues/213), so that we know to prioritize automating this step.

 ### Functions